sonata-project/ecommerce/docs/reference/installation.rst

         ...
     }

-- Run composer install
+- Run ``composer install`` command

-- Follow FOSUserBundle README to set it up
+- Follow the FOSUserBundle README to set it up

-- Follow EasyExtendsBundle README
+- Follow the EasyExtendsBundle README

-- Follow MediaBundle README
+- Follow the MediaBundle README

-- Add the following bundles in your ``kernel::registerBundles()`` method
+- Add the following bundles in your ``kernel::registerBundles()`` method:

 ::